ashraypai/BlogPosts/AR Setup/README.md

     - NDK: https://dl.google.com/android/repository/android-ndk-r19-windows-x86_64.zip
     - Gradle: https://gradle.org/releases/

-2) Once its downloaded, extract the zip files and place it in your desired location.
+2) Once it's downloaded, extract the zip files and place them in your desired location.

 3) Using Android Studio download the SDK for version 8.0 and above.

-4) In unity go to Edit -> Preferences -> External Tool and enter the path of the respective Dev Kits.
+4) In Unity go to Edit -> Preferences -> External Tools and enter the path of the respective Dev Kits.
     - Generally for the JDK the path is going to be: D:/"SOME_LOCATION"/2019.4.15f1/Editor/Data/PlaybackEngines/AndroidPlayer/OpenJDK
-    - For NDK and Gradle the path is the location where you downloaded and extracted those files.
+    - For NDK and Gradle the path is the location where you downloaded and extracted the files.
     - For SDK the location will be mentioned in the Android Studio.

     ![](Img_and_Vid/1.png)

-This is for your understanding:
+**Helpful to know**
 - NDK (The Native Development Kit) is a set of tools that allows you to use C and C++ code with Android, and provides platform libraries you can use to manage native activities and access physical device components, such as sensors and touch input etc.
 - SDK (A software development kit) is a collection of software development tools in one installable package.
 They facilitate the creation of applications by having a compiler, debugger and perhaps a software framework.
 - JDK (Java Development Kit) is a software development environment that offers a collection of tools and libraries necessary for developing Java applications.
 - Gradle is a build automation tool for multi-language software development.
 It controls the development process in the tasks of compilation and packaging to testing, deployment, and publishing.

 #
-## Setting up Unity's Player setting and downloading AR packages.
+## Setting up Unity's player settings and downloading AR packages.

-1)	Click on File -> Build Settings, this will open a Build setting window.
-Select the option called Android and then click on Switch Platform.
+1)	Click on File -> Build Settings, this will open a Build settings window.
+Select the option called Android and then click on switch platform.
 Now wait for it to load.

     ![](Img_and_Vid/Step1.gif)
 #